meetrevision/playbook/README.md

 ## 🤝 Support

 If you need any assistance or have any questions, feel free to reach out to our team.
 We are here to help!

+> [!NOTE]
+> Revision itself (and its Discord server) is not tech support in any shape or form.
+Before joining, please read our [guidelines](https://www.revi.cc/guidelines).

 The best way to contact us is through our [Discord server](https://discord.gg/962y4pU).